jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 Yep, you guessed it.
 The `data` object is being re-created every time `Parent` re-renders.
 Which means the shallow checking in `ExpensiveChild` `React.memo` is totally skipped because `data `is a different object reference.
 What a waste!

-## Viable Solutions
+## Solution
-We can fix this several ways depending on our use case.

-### Memoization
-Memoize the `data` object before we pass it to `ExpensiveChild` if your data is dynamic or requires access to variables and functions within the component.
+We can memoize the `data` object before we pass it to `ExpensiveChild` if your data is dynamic or requires access to variables and functions within the component.
 [Memoization](https://en.wikipedia.org/wiki/Memoization) is a fancy computer science term for caching the result of a value or function and keeping it's object reference rather than creating a new one.
 Here we can use the React hook `React.useMemo` (`React.useCallback` is useful for memoizing functions):

 <iframe src="https://codesandbox.io/embed/re-render-memo-forever-ev7jh?expanddevtools=1&fontsize=14" title="Re-render Memo Fixed" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-Again, it's up to you to determine whether memoization is actually benefiting performance, but in our example let's assume that it is.

-### Outer Scope
-Another way to optimize `data` is by moving the variable declaration outside of the component (in the case of class components out of the render method) so that it is only created once.
-This is likely to be the solution if `data` is a simple variable definition.
+You could of course just move the `data` variable declaration outside of the component (in the case of class components out of the render method) and it will only created once, however, what if your `data` object is actually derived from a function that returns your data object?

-<iframe src="https://codesandbox.io/embed/re-render-memo-fixed-nmxxc?expanddevtools=1&fontsize=14" title="Re-render Static Data" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-But what if your `data` is actually derived from a function that returns your data object?
 In this outer scope scenario you will still need to memoize it using your own memoize function to a 3rd party library like [memoize-one](https://github.com/alexreardon/memoize-one) because every function invocation will return a new object.

 ## Recap
 Now that you've determined that your component requires a conditional re-render we should have a solid understanding that when the props we pass are objects, arrays or functions that we must take care not to recreate them every time a render occurs.
 This will ensure that our `React.memo` and `React.PureComponent` are doing what they were intended to do.